Stormwind99/FoodFunk/README.md

 # Food Funk

 Minecraft mod: What is that funky smell in my backpack?
-Food spoils over time.
-Any item can be configured to rot or preserve.
+Food spoils over time unless preserved.
+Configure any item to rot, any container to preserve items.

 * Food [rots](Food-Spoiling-(Rot)) over time.
 Make any item [rot](Food-Spoiling-(Rot)) into any other item (or none at all) over a specified time (via [configuration](Configuration)).
 * Preserving containers (the [Esky](Esky) and [Freezer](Freezer)) slow or stop rot a specified amount.
 Add more via [configuration](Configuration).